 • Learn to play the melody – but don’t do it while comping.

 • Don’t be afraid to roll a bit of bottom off your sound depending on the situation.
-Woofy is sweet but sometimes you have to bark to telegraph the pitch to the band.
+Woofy is sweet, but sometimes you must bark to telegraph the pitch to the band.

-• Don’t wait till the third beat of the bar to lay down the next change if you are playing with semi-pros or if the player you are backing isn’t familiar with the tune (that’s almost always the case in these classes).
+• Don’t wait till the third beat of the bar to lay down the current chord change if you are playing with semi-pros or if the player you are backing isn’t familiar with the tune (that’s almost always the case in these classes).

-Everyone: • Show up for class.
+• Show up for class.
 You can expect 50% just for being here on time, paying attention and trying.
-Having got this far means you have jumped through quite a few hoops – keep it up – it’s not over yet.
-As a matter of fact it’s never over.
+Getting this far means you have jumped through quite a few hoops – keep it up – it’s not over yet.
+It’s never over.

-• To have to assign marks in art is an odious thing and the product of the industrial revolution – it sucks, but we have to have some way of indicating your technical ability.
-Because you don’t get a great mark doesn’t mean you are not any good – it just means there is room for improvement – and there always is!
-Welcome criticism – often non-musicians have very useful comments and they pay to listen to you – or not.
+• To have to assign marks in art is a questionable thing and the product of the industrial revolution – it sucks.
+Still, we have to have some way of indicating your technical ability.
+Just because you don’t get an excellent mark doesn’t mean you are not any good – it just means there is room for improvement – and there always is!
+Welcome criticism – often, non-musicians have beneficial comments, and they pay to listen to you – or not.

-• Want to impress others? then don’t try to impress them – that really stands out – in a musical way.
+• Want to impress others?
+Then don’t try to impress them – that stands out – in a musical way.

 • Be prepared to be uncomfortable.
 Improvisation is about dealing with the unexpected.
-If you enter every conversation by telling the same story or using a lot of big words then you’ll have few friends – see what I mean?
+If you enter every conversation by telling the same story or using many big words, you’ll have few friends – see what I mean?
 Interesting that we can wail over an Aebersold track and suck on the same tune when playing it live – think about this.

-• Don’t miss a chance to play with musicians that are better than you – good for your ego (the less ego the better) and great for your playing.
+• Don’t miss a chance to play with musicians who are better than you – good for your ego (the less ego, the better) and great for your playing.

 • Play within your bubble.
-“What’s that?” you ask… Well, if you play three wrong notes in a row then you are outside it.
+“What’s that?” you ask… If you play three wrong notes in a row, you are outside it.
 The cure: slow down, play fewer notes or play the melody.

-• Hear it then play it.
+• Hear it, then play it.
 Don’t just jump in.
 One tactic is to wait until you have something to say.
-If you are poised to play then (usually) responsive players will give you a few bars, depending on the tune and energy level, to start your solo.
-Listen to the previous soloist and the general vibe as your solo approaches and that will feed you ideas.
+If you are poised to play, then (usually) responsive players will give you a few bars to start your solo, depending on the tune and energy level.
+Listen to the previous soloist and the general vibe as your solo approaches; that will feed you ideas.

-• The hip thing you played yesterday that knocked everyone out is sure to fail today… I promise you.
+• The hip thing you played yesterday that knocked everyone out will surely fail today… I promise you.

 • I recommend practicing phrases and patterns.
 This is just for familiarity with keys and your instrument.
-Best leave these licks in the woodshed though.
+You best leave these licks in the woodshed, though.
 Don’t trot out these things during solos – boring and mechanical.
 Just play what you hear and feel.

 • Doing a lift?
 Do it by ear and play it from memory.
-The published transcriptions are often full of mistakes and music notation gives no indication of energy, time subtleties and vibrato.
+Published transcriptions often contain mistakes, and our music notation system rarely indicates energy, time subtleties, or vibrato.

 • Have a mission.
 Maynard Ferguson wanted to play the Arban’s Trumpet Method up an octave.
-A virtuoso saxophone player friend of mine decided to learn to trill from every note to every other note.
-It was their mission and they developed beyond the norm.
+A virtuoso saxophone player I know decided to learn to trill from every note to every other note.
+It was their mission, and they developed beyond the norm.
 They set lofty goals that suited them.
 To try to ‘beat’ another player is a lower goal.
 To indulge in your passion to the nth degree is to develop uniquely.

-• Finally a quote from the masterful teacher and bandleader Herb Pomeroy: “A player should come to a gig first as a human spirit, second as a musician and third as an instrumentalist.
+• Finally, here is a quote from the masterful teacher and bandleader Herb Pomeroy: “A player should come to a gig first as a human spirit, second as a musician, and third as an instrumentalist.
 Too many players reverse that order.”